trabbel/AntSimulator/README.md

 	- the malicious ants will follow food pheromone.
 	- the counter pheromone will not released.
 	- the fake pheromone will be 1 times stronger than usual (aka. normal)
+    - the .csv result will be # of ants got food and coming back/# of good ants

+#   Current Metric

+The proportion of benevolent ants bringing the food back to the home divided by all ants (include malicious).
+If we want to have it divide by only all benevolant, please add `1` at the end of command.